CronDog

 CSS Selector.v2__EIReviewsRatingsStylesV2__ratingNumThe CSS selector for Glassdoor company score HTML element, you can find this by inspecting Glassdoor's webpage, via your browser's developer tool.

-Comparisonless than (number)Check if element .v2__EIReviewsRatingsStylesV2__ratingNum text field is less than target value.
+Comparisonless than (number)Check if element .v2__EIReviewsRatingsStylesV2__ratingNum text field is less than the configured value.

-Click Save, you will see the new notification appear under the Notification section.
-Now that we have an email condition configured, here's what happens behind the scene when the task runs each time:
+Click Save.
+The new notification appears under the Notifications section.
+Now that we have an email condition configured, here's what happens behind the scenes when the task runs each time:

-2. iHook gets response from Glassdoor, and tries to extract HTML element via CSS selector .v2__EIReviewsRatingsStylesV2__ratingNum
+2. CronDog gets response from Glassdoor, and tries to extract HTML element via CSS selector .v2__EIReviewsRatingsStylesV2__ratingNum

-3. iHook gets the HTML element that carries Apple's score, and extract the text field from the element, this is equivalent with calling $('.v2__EIReviewsRatingsStylesV2__ratingNum').text() in the JS world
+3. CronDog gets the HTML element that carries Apple's score, and extract the text field from the element, this is equivalent with calling $('.v2__EIReviewsRatingsStylesV2__ratingNum').text() in the JS world

-4. iHook checks if the extracted text value is less than the target value 3.8
+4. CronDog checks if the extracted text value is less than the configured value 3.8

 5. If so, send email to [email protected]